 “Tell me this is a prank.”

 weren’t fast enough for Steve to see the road clearly.
 Few things freaked him

 out more than being caught in a blinding rainstorm on the freeway.
 A rainstorm

 cars with it.
 He’d been late getting his column in as a result.
 Now this?

 It had to be a joke.
 His editor couldn’t be that cruel.

 “Do I sound like I’m joking, Jackson?”
 Bert Madison’s

-against Steve’s last nerve.
+Steve’s phone—and grated against his last nerve.
 “Cindy’s snowed in at Tahoe.

 You’re up.
-I’m not going to miss out on this interview just because my sports editor
+I’m not going to miss out on this interview because my sports editor

 is too snooty to talk art.”

 “What about my column?”
 Steve tried not to shout.
 He

 detested losing control.
 It gave the other person too much power.

 “I’ll delay the run for you as long as I can.
 This has

 deal.
 I’ve texted you the address.”